RTEMS/rtems-docs/filesystem/system_init.rst

 System Initialization
 #####################

-After the RTEMS initialization is performed, the application’s initialization will be performed.
+After the RTEMS initialization is performed, the application's initialization will be performed.
 Part of initialization is a call to rtems_filesystem_initialize().
-This routine will mount the ‘In Memory File System’ as the base filesystem.
+This routine will mount the 'In Memory File System' as the base filesystem.
 Mounting the base filesystem consists of the following:

 - Initialization of mount table chain control structure

-- Allocation of a ``jnode`` structure that will server as the root node of the ‘In Memory Filesystem’
+- Allocation of a ``jnode`` structure that will server as the root node of the 'In Memory Filesystem'

 - Initialization of the allocated ``jnode`` with the appropriate OPS, directory handlers and pathconf limits and options.